n1ceh4t/simple-hls-streamer/USAGE.md

 ## License

-MIT License - Free to use, modify, and distribute.
+GNU General Public License v2.0 or later - Free to use, modify, and distribute.

-FFmpeg is licensed under LGPL/GPL.
-This project uses FFmpeg as a bundled binary (no modifications), complying with LGPL requirements.
+This project uses FFmpeg with GPL components enabled, which requires the entire application to be licensed under GPL.
+When distributing this software, you must provide the complete source code for both this application and FFmpeg, in compliance with GPL requirements.

 ---